Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, only 12.2% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency averages 86 trips daily across all routes, equating to roughly 18 weekly trips per individual stop.
+Service frequency averages 86 trips per day across all routes, which equates to approximately 18 weekly trips per individual stop.

 Frequently Asked Questions - Transport